giovanni025/teste/aviator-back/README.md

 # Aviator Backend Server 🚀

-Backend server for the Aviator crash game built with Node.js, TypeScript, Socket.IO, and MongoDB.
+Backend server for the Aviator crash game built with Node.js, TypeScript, Socket.IO, and SQLite.

 ## 📋 Features